 The WELL Building Standard is an evidence-based system for measuring, certifying, and monitoring the performance of building features that impact health and well-being.
 WELL builds on LEED.
 It starts where LEED left off.

 WELL is administered by the International WELL Building Institute (IWBI), a public benefit corporation whose mission is to improve human health and well-being through the built environment.
-Early adopters include financial institutions, owner-occupied real estate, and also new construction that is doing LEED Platinum and wants to add on WELL.
+Early adopters include financial institutions, owner-occupied real estate, and new construction that is doing LEED Platinum and wants to add WELL.